azharlabs/papert-code/docs/features/headless.md

 # Headless Mode

-Headless mode allows you to run Qwen Code programmatically from command line scripts and automation tools without any interactive UI.
+Headless mode allows you to run Papert Code programmatically from command line scripts and automation tools without any interactive UI.
 This is ideal for scripting, automation, CI/CD pipelines, and building AI-powered tools.